-LYLE & SCOTT LIMITED ("Opposer"), a corporation duly existing and registered under the laws of the United Kingdom, with business address at Unit 3, Ashted Lock, Dartmouth Middleway, Aston Science Park, Birmingham B7 4AZ England, filed on 07 February 2008 an opposition to Trademark Application No. 4-2008-001546.
-The application, filed by WILLIAM KUO ("Respondent-Applicant"), with registered address at 707 Bagbaguin, Malinta Valenzuela City, Metro Manila, covers the mark "LYLE & SCOTT & DEVICE OF A FLYING HAWK " for use on "towels, face towels"; and, "rainwear coats, topcoats, skirts, dresses, blouses, suits, slacks, overalls jogging-suits, gloves, bathing suits, bath robes, shoes", all falling under classes 24 and 25, respectively, of the NICE International Classification of goods.
+LYLE & SCOTT LIMITED ("Opposer"), a corporation duly existing and registered under the laws of the United Kingdom, with business address at Unit 3, Ashted Lock, Dartmouth Middleway, Aston Science Park, Birmingham B7 4AZ England, filed on 16 October 2008 an opposition to Trademark Application No. 4-2008-000493.'
+The application was filed by WILLIAM KUO ("Respondent-Applicant"), with registered address at 707 Bagbaguin, Malinta Valenzuela City, Metro Manila, for use on "watches" and, "skins, hides, trunks, travelling bags, umbrellas, parasols, walking sticks, whips, harness and saddler, handbags, school bags" falling under classes 14 and 18 respectively, of the NICE International Classification of goods.